LingjieFan/ObjectC/README.md

 * Supporting function InstanceOf() to determine whether the object is the stance of a class.
 * Binding each class with a unique address, such as the root of all class is 'NULL' 0x00000000
 * the attributes of a class is private, can only be accessed with getter/setter.
-* Most important, ** No addition define macro, all syntax is pure C **, ObjectC is more like a strict code for OOP in C.
+* Most important, No addition define macro, all syntax is pure C, ObjectC is more like a coding standard for C.

 More repositories are built on ObjectC with object-oriented features but pure C syntax.